jacobvarner/100-days-of-code/r1-log.md

 ### R1D52

 Finished the heat map for global temperature using D3.js.
 I figured out how to use the .scaleBand to scale each section to be 'center aligned' and line up like the example.

+### R1D53

+Today I started to set up my next project that aims to map the US education rates by county.
+Once again I am using D3.js and getting more and more advanced.
+So far, I figured out how to pull in multiple data sources using Promises in the new D3 v5.
+I've read a little bit about mapping the counties and states using GeoJSON and TopoJSON and will attempt to do that tomorrow.